But what is causing thyroid disease in all of these people?

 There are many different causes of both thyroid dysfunction and hypothyroidism.

-Finding out the cause of your thyroid disease is probably the single most important step you can take to feeling better.
+Finding out the cause of your thyroid disease is probably the single most important step you can take to feel better.

 Finding this information will help direct your treatment and may allow you to reverse your condition (in some instances).